-I never stopped learning after because even after an extensive training I still do not know everything.
-More importantly I can always learn something new something that I did not know.
+I never stopped learning after because even after extensive training I still do not know everything.
+More importantly, I can always learn something new something that I did not know.

 CreativeLive started as a small platform where mostly portrait and wedding photographers would teach a group of students at the headquarters of CL which could be followed online for free.
-After the live sessions were completed the courses could be purchased with live time access.
-CreativeLIVE has grown really fast and now offers multiple tracks concerning photography but also marketing, lifestyle, post processing and much more.
+After the live sessions were completed the courses could be purchased with lifetime access.
+CreativeLIVE has grown really fast and now offers multiple tracks concerning photography but also marketing, lifestyle, post-processing and much more.

 Food blogger pro

 Food Blogger Pro is founded by the couple Lindsay and Bjork who run the successful food blog Pinch of Yum.
-To teach other food bloggers what they learned to grow they website and monetise it they started this platform.
+To teach other food bloggers what they learned to grow their website and monetize it they started this platform.